radin6262/RustyOs/README.md

 RustyOS is a lightweight hobby operating system written in Rust.

 > Warning: This os has been discontinued due to the xhci driver not working.
-Help Wanted: if you know how to fix it(or my issue) please contact me at radindavari054laptop@gmail.com
+Help Wanted: if you know how to fix it(or my issue) please contact me at radindavari054laptop@gmail.com or open a GitHub issue

 ## Features